This social media ranking was last updated on 13/12/2017.

-With 12,000 member organisations – a third of the voluntary sector workforce in England, NCVO provides support and advice by connecting, representing and supporting voluntary organisations.
-The blog contains articles which cover why we should value the voluntary sector in healthcare, the effects of austerity on the NHS, and the impact Brexit will have on the voluntary sector.
+The NCVO (National Council for Voluntary Organisations) is responsible for connecting, supporting and representing over 13,000 voluntary organisations – a third of the voluntary sector workforce in England.
+The blog contains articles which cover a range of different topics relating to voluntary work, such as why we should value the voluntary sector in healthcare, the impact Brexit will have on volunteers and public policy round-ups.

-The fundamentals of working with these websites are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.
+The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.

 Vuelio’s blog ranking methodology takes into consideration social sharing, topic-related content and post frequency.
 Profiles of these charity blogs and their authors can be found in the Vuelio Media Database.